Near-Optimal Distributed Implementations of Dynamic Algorithms for Symmetry-Breaking Problems: Introduction

-Maximal independent set (MIS) is a prominent {\em symmetry breaking} problem.
-The MIS problem has been extensively and intensively studied over the years since the celebrated works of \cite{Luby86,AlonBI86,Linial87} from the mid 1980s.
+\myparagraph{Related Work for MIS} We give a more comprehensive survey of the related work on MIS since this problem has received more attention in the dynamic, distributed setting.
+The MIS problem has been intensively studied over the years since the celebrated works of \cite{AlonBI86,Linial87,Luby86} from the mid 1980s.
 Most of the literature on the problem arguably revolves around parallel and distributed settings, perhaps due to the practical applications of MIS in these settings.